SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Third, "advanced materials" had been reclassified as a Sensitive Technology Research Area since the partnership was established.
 The regulatory landscape had changed beneath a twelve-year-old agreement that nobody had reassessed.

 $4.2 million in active Tri-Agency funding at risk of retroactive review.
-Potential referral to Public Safety Canada adding 10 weeks to grant review.
+Potential referral to Public Safety Canada adding ten weeks to grant review.
 Possible material misrepresentation of compliance capacity.

 The partnership survived.
 The grants were submitted with compliant documentation. $4.2 million in active funding was protected.
 The VP Research had a defensible basis for certifying compliance.